 helloworld;

-MaddisonJune, but to friends I'm known as Maddi.
+My name is MaddisonJune, but to friends I'm known as Maddi.

 I thought before writing more blogs I should write an introduction incase anyone ever stumbles across my page.